eqlabs/pathfinder/README.md

-# Introduction
+# Welcome to Pathfinder

-A StarkNet full node written in Rust.
+A [StarkNet](https://starkware.co/starknet/) full node written in Rust.

 This project is a work-in-progress and is not yet usable.